Skip to content

 While the agent works, you see a relevant lore snippet from your world or a thinking animation.
 The loading state itself tells you something, which beats staring at a blank bubble.

-ChromaDB semantic search retrieves the relevant Legendry entries and injects them into the prompt context.
-The agent has read your world's data before it answers, so the response is grounded rather than invented.
+ChromaDB semantic search retrieves the relevant Legendry entries and attaches them to the handler context.
+The agent has your world data before it answers, so the response is grounded rather than invented.

 Error Handling